-*developing a firm phonic knowledge (to both decode unfamiliar words and speedily recognise familiar, printed words) to provide a foundation for further reading skills.
+*developing a firm phonic knowledge (to decode unfamiliar words, speedily recognise familiar, printed words and form the basis for sound spelling skills) to provide a foundation for further reading skills.

 *reading rich, varied texts with fluency and understanding, nurturing an increasing love for reading following our ‘Pleasure Principle of Reading’, developing a real appreciation for the wealth of literature on offer, past and present.